backupbrew/switchbrew/Savegames.md

 There are 2 headers stored at 0x0 and 0x4000, presumably for commit and rollback purposes.

+Decimal versions are separated as Major, Minor, Micro, and Bugfix with each using one byte. e.g. version 3.4.5.6 would be 0x03040506.

 | Image offset | Length | Description                   |
 | ------------ | ------ | ----------------------------- |
 | 0x000        | 0x100  | AES-CMAC header               |